caitlincoffey/Movement-Synthesizer/algorithms.md

 <br>
 <br>
 <br>
-We then set the sampling rate (Fs) to be 2,000 Hz, as this allows for a frequency range of -1,000 to 1,000 Hz, as the `max_frequency = Fs/2`.
-This allows for a broad selection of tones, while avoiding some higher, harsher tones that some listeners have found to be unpleasant during the development of this product.
+We are taking samples (Fs) of our frequencies at 2,000 Hz, as this allows for a frequency range of -1,000 to 1,000 Hz, as the `max_frequency = Fs/2`.
+This allows for a broad selection of tones, while avoiding repetition of some higher, harsher tones that some listeners have found to be unpleasant during the development of this product.
+If we had taken samples of our frequencies in Matlab using the sampling rate of the data collection on our accelerometer (100 Hz), we would have never been able to create diverse music audible to the human ear.
+This is because music audible to the human ear is between 16 Hz to 20000 Hz.
+According to the Nyquist Sampling Theorem, frequencies beyond 200 Hz (given the sampling rate of 100 Hz) would be aliased as lower frequencies due to the low sampling rate.
+There is relatively little music that can be made between 16 to 200Hz on a 12-tone music scale, in comparison to what can be made between 16-20000Hz.

 <br>